 The good news is that help is available.
 Aware of the cost of nursing school and mindful of the growing need for nurses, many organizations and federal agencies offer relief or repayment programs.
 Here are the best options available, along with information on how you may qualify.

-Additionally, this plan will lower student loan repayments for current and future borrowers.
+Additionally, this plan proposes to lower student loan repayments for current and future borrowers.
 For example: A typical nurse (making $77,000 a year) who is married with two kids would pay only $61 a month on their undergraduate loans, compared to the $295 they pay now under the most recent income-driven repayment plan, for annual savings of more than $2,800.

 Head to the US Department of Education FAQs for more information on all of these new plans available to help with debt relief.